Veterinary Specialties: 24 Types from A-Z

 Specialties in Veterinary Medicine

-For each of the species listed above, veterinarians can dive deeper into a specialty by mastering any of the following 24 veterinary specialties.
+For each of the species listed above, veterinarians can dive deeper into a specialty by mastering any of the following 24 veterinary specializations.

 1. Anesthesia and Analgesia

 These specialists play a crucial role in ensuring animals experience minimal pain during surgical and medical procedures.
-From administering anesthesia to monitoring pain relief, their expertise is indispensable in the operating room.
+From administering anesthesia to managing pain relief, their expertise is indispensable in the operating room.

 2. Animal Welfare